PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

     int result2 = add(12, 12);
 }
 ```

+(Again Python took care of this for us, while C won't)

 and honestly we wouldn't know where `add` was unless we kept scrolling down to find it.